From the editors

 Inne teksty tego samego autora

-- Jan Grabowski, Hunting down Emanuel Ringelblum.
-The Participation of the Polish Kriminalpolizei in the ‘Final Solution of the Jewish Question , Zagłada Żydów.
-Studia i Materiały: Nr Holocaust Studies and Materials (2017)
+- Jan Grabowski, Lea Balint, The Diary of Hinda and Chanina Malachi , Zagłada Żydów.
+Studia i Materiały: 2008: Holocaust Studies and Materials